 Attorney | Author | Coach | Dad

 My name is Jonathan Paul, and I solve problems for my clients.
-As part of my criminal law practice, I work with clients on turning one of the worst moments in life, into an opportunity for reflection and growth.
+As part of my criminal law practice, I work with clients to turn one of the worst moments in life, into an opportunity for reflection and growth.

 I am a prosecutor turned entrepreneur who thrives on turning liabilities into assets, while providing excellent customer service, leadership and long-term success to my clients.